Vein of Galen aneurysmal malformation

-Increasingly the diagnosis is being made antenatally with third trimester antenatal ultrasound.
+Increasingly the diagnosis is being made antenatally with third-trimester antenatal ultrasound.
 Presentation is often with high-output cardiac failure in the neonatal period, although low-flow aneurysms may remain undetected into adulthood.
 As much as 80% of cardiac output may shunt through the fistula.
-Presentation does however vary with the type of malformation, and different types present at different ages:
+The presentation does, however, vary with the type of malformation, and different types present at different ages:

 - usually choroidal type

 - cranial bruit

 The anomaly is actually due to a cerebral arteriovenous fistula of the median prosencephalic vein (MPV) (a precursor of the vein of Galen) occurring at 6-11 weeks gestation and not a malformation (no nidus present).
 The original connections between the choroidal arteries (that initially were supplying the developing brain tissue before the shift to the developing cerebral vessels) and the median prosencephalic vein persist and result in enlargement of the latter.
 Hence, arterial blood is shunted from (high pressure) choroidal arteries to the (low pressure) vein of Galen 10.